googleapis/doc-templates/README.md

 # doc-templates

-This repository contains templates used to create refernce documentation for developers.google.com, cloud.google.com, and other sites.
+This repository contains templates used to generate API reference documentation for developers.google.com, cloud.google.com, and other sites.

 ## Developing